microsoft/ignite-learning-paths/mod/mod30/README.md

 ## Demo: Thumbnails with Functions

+1. Take a picture in the app and save it
+2. Navigate to the `wishlist` container in the storage account
+3. Show the image and save the full URL
+4. Navigate to the `mod30-app` function and expand, drill into `MakeThumbnailHttp`
+5. Open the "test" tab and change the body to:

+    `{ "blob": "{url}" }`
+6. Run and show the execution
+7. Navigate back to the storage and show the thumbnail

 ## Demo: Trigger Function with Event Grid Event

+1. Navigate to storage and show events
+2. Navigate to the `mod30-app` function and expand, drill into `MakeThumbnailEventGrid`
+3. Click "Add event grid subscription" and add the details of the storage account
+4. Filter to just the "blob created" event
+5. Wait for subscription to confirm
+6. Expand the logs
+7. Upload a new image and show it processed in the event grid
+8. Navigate to storage and show the thumbnail

 ## Demo: Social Media Integration with Logic Apps